 Consider Long-Term Design Value

-Rather than solely focusing on the upfront cost, evaluate design solutions in terms of its quality.
+Rather than solely focusing on the upfront cost, evaluate design solutions in terms of quality.
 Investing in quality design can save you money in the long run by creating a stronger brand and better user experience.

 Negotiate with Freelancers